 The real estate market has its ups and downs.
-In January’s monthly price drop report, RealtyHop analyzed available data for December across boroughs and neighborhoods in New York City to provide a useful resource for those looking to invest in real estate.
+In this January’s NYC price drops report, RealtyHop analyzed available data for December 2021 across boroughs and neighborhoods in New York City to provide a useful resource for those looking to invest in real estate.

-We specifically focused on neighborhoods with the highest total number of price drops, specifically the highest price drops by median percentage, median dollar value, and by street address.
+We focused on neighborhoods with the greatest total number of price drops, specifically the highest price drops by median percentage, median dollar value, and street address.

 A Closer Look at NYC’s Neighborhoods